 Since February of ’19 I have been working in St. Columb’s Park, Derry with teenagers from Park Youth.
 Our remit was to enhance public experience of the park.
 We decided to build 2 free library boxes, and house them under a wooden lean-to.
 The teens got hands-on, designing, cutting, and installing the library space.
-We also build a lean-to dog shelter.
+We also built a lean-to dog shelter.
 And now an arch of 2 trees.

 Every winter, the life of a willow worker comes into its own.
 Winter is probably the busiest time of the year, as it’s when we cut our year’s harvest, and also when we can plant willow rods into ‘living’ structures.